 What you can do

 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
+When you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Write down any symptoms you have, including any that may seem unrelated to the reason for which you scheduled the appointment and when they began.

 - Write down key personal information, including any major stresses or recent life changes.

-- Write down questions to ask your doctor.
+- Write down questions to ask your healthcare professional.